egrosshans-coder/Quoter-Pipedrive/docs/TEMPLATE_MAPPING_SYSTEM.md

 - **Category Hierarchy**: All items now use proper `"Parent / Child"` format
 - **Shared Item Management**: Duplicate SKUs across templates properly handled
 - **Automated Updates**: Live file modification with template-specific targeting
+- **Cost Data Integration**: Added comprehensive cost tracking for 297+ items (62 cost updates applied)

 ## Conclusion

 The template mapping system has evolved into a fully automated, self-maintaining solution that provides robust handling of Quoter API limitations while ensuring perfect data synchronization.
 The system now operates with zero manual maintenance, automatically detecting and applying changes from Quoter's live data to maintain accurate quotes across all templates.
+With the addition of comprehensive cost tracking, the system now provides complete financial intelligence for profit analysis and business decision-making.